tonipohl/MITT-AzureFunctions/README.md

 # MITT-AzureFunctions

-This Visual Studio project contains a demo version of Governance365SimpleShowcase to showcase a solution for working with Azure Functions and Microsoft 365.
+This Visual Studio project contains a version of **Governance365SimpleShowcase** to demo a solution for working with Azure Functions and Microsoft 365.
 This project has been developed by atwork.at by Jörg Schoba and Toni Pohl.
 We wanted to deliver the idea of a .NET Core 3.1 Function App including several functions to get data out of a tenant.

 The Function App requires app settings for running through an Office 365 tenant.
 The data is saved to an Azure Storage.
 To run it locally, add the following keys in **local.settings.json**: